intermountainneuroimaging/hierarchy-curator/docs/tutorial_convert_from_legacy.md

 ### Session level

-The existing script uses this function to curate the subject:
+The existing script uses this function to curate the session:

 ```python
 def curate_session(self, session):